-(In 2017 (2017/18 in NA), Mobius Final Fantasy would feature crossover events starring the canonical Tidus from FFX and Lightning from FFXIII at a specific point in their timelines, too!)
+(In 2017/18, Mobius Final Fantasy would feature crossover events starring the canonical Tidus from FFX and Lightning from FFXIII at a specific points in their timelines, too!)

 The kidnapper is a certain Ser Aliste, who works for the newly appointed Celebrant Bremondt of Lionel.
 Bremondt is apparently thrilled that Reis is free of her curse, and furthermore wants to lead Beowulf into an open trap, so she’s to serve as bait.
 Beowulf says that Aliste used to be a friend, but apparently the sheer reward offered by both Bremondt and the church (Beowulf is a heretic for messing with the auracite) has convinced him to change sides.

 From here, it’s straight to the rescue attempt, with no scene of Ramza getting the bad news or the like.
 Beowulf is once again an uncontrollable guest, the jerk, and you only get to bring four others to back him up.
 Aliste is waiting at the gate (the same gate where you fought Gaffgarion), and he curiously says something about “the effects” taking hold by now, though we won’t learn more about that until later.
 In any event, we have to kill the guy to end the battle.
 This would be pretty daunting, since he starts on the wall and the only way up is to walk straight under him and up the hill at the far end, each step guarded.
 But as we’ve proven time and time again, our Holy Sword and Ignore Elevation combo will have none of that bullshit.
 Once he came under attack, Aliste (who belongs to the same class as Beowulf) outright gave up his ideal position and used the Time Mage ability Teleport to hop right into our clutches!